lter/lterwg-resilience/README.md

 - "retrieve-mswep-ppt-data.R" - script for retreiveing daily precipitation data for sites from MSWEP
 - "01_harmonize.R" - script for harmonizing raw data into a single data table
-- "02_wrangle.R" - script for any post-harmonization, generally-applicable wrangling & quality control operations
+- "02_quality-control.R" - script for quality control operations and--eventually--integration of environmental covariates and management metadata
+- "03_filter.R" - script for subsetting out treatments / sites / rows of data that are believed to not be of interest or not be comparable to remaining data
+- "04_aggregate-to-site.R" - script for aggregating to site level (to standardize across space for each dataset)

 ## Supplementary Resources